thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

 		<td>
       <b>Members' Rate for Booking of Chalets</b> <br>
       <br>
-			Bookings for chalets must be made in July for stay from 1 Aug - 31 Oct '21.
+			Bookings for any CSC @ Changi l chalets or CSC @ Changi ll Fairy Point Chalet 6 & 7 must be made in July for stay from 1 Aug - 31 Oct '21.
 		      	<br><br>
 			For specifications and details, please visit: <br>
 			•	<a href="https://www.cscchangi.sg/">CSC @ Changi</a><br><br>